SebWhipps-Br/COMS10017-CW-AI/AI-writeup-notes.md

 We ended up using a combination of minimum and mean: `min(distances) + mean(distances) / 10`.
 In this situation this gives an output of `1.684`

-An issue we discovered with this scoring system was that since Mr.X is just aiming to be as far away from the detectives as possible, he often ends up in the corner of the map and then it is fairly difficult for him to escape once the detectives get close.
+An issue we discovered with this scoring system was that since Mr.X is just aiming to be as far away from the detectives as possible, he often ends up in the corner of the map, then it is fairly difficult for him to escape once the detectives get close.
 So to stop him going towards the corners we could add a pre-calculated value for each location, which is based on their distance from the centre of the board, the number of adjacent locations and the tickets that can be used to move from that location

-We could also consider the value of tickets and how many we have remaining, this would probably make a better scoring function, however theoretically a tree of infinite depth would factor this in already, due to the fact we are using 'board.getAvailableMoves()' which will only return moves possible at the potential board state that we are evaluating, therefore we decided that a better idea would be to increase the efficiency and allow us more depth in our gameTree
+We could also consider the value of tickets and how many we have remaining, this would probably make a better scoring function, however theoretically a tree of infinite depth would factor this in already, due to the fact we are using `board#getAvailableMoves()` which will only return moves possible at the potential board state that we are evaluating, therefore we decided that a better idea would be to increase the efficiency and allow us more depth in our gameTree

+#### Mini-Max

 #### Optimisations
 After initially generating a huge game tree, we realised there were several optimisations to reduce the size of the tree without losing depth: